mwgeurts/viewray_radiso/README.md

 ## Compatibility and Requirements

-This tool has been tested with ViewRay version 3.5 treatment software and Sun Nuclear Patient software version 6.2.3.5713 on MATLAB 8.3 and 8.4.
-The 2D algorithm requires the MATLAB Mapping Toolbox Version 4.0 or later (tested through 4.0.2), while the 3D algorithm requires the Optimization Toolbox Version 7.0 or later (tested through 7.1).
+This tool has been tested with ViewRay version 3.5 treatment software and Sun Nuclear Patient software version 6.2.3.5713 on MATLAB 8.3 through 8.5.
+The 2D algorithm requires the MATLAB Mapping Toolbox Version 4.0 or later (tested through 4.1), while the 3D algorithm requires the Optimization Toolbox Version 7.0 or later (tested through 7.2).

 ## Measurement Instructions